Watch the video or read below to learn about:

 - Phone numbers

 The user's consent is key to how marketers use their first-party data.
-And with GDPR, they need this now more than ever before since consumers have rights under European Union law, which include controlling what information companies collect about them and getting verifiable informed consent before processing any personal details.
-This includes anything belonging specifically to online activities like browsing habits or purchase history!
+And with GDPR, they need this now more than ever before since consumers have rights under European Union law.
+These rights include controlling what information companies collect about them and getting verifiable informed consent before processing any personal details.
+Online activities, like browsing habits or purchase history, are not exempt from this.

 In short, marketers can improve campaign planning abilities because marketers know who's most likely interested or what products they would prefer (based on previous purchases).
 But it’s essential that your customers see you as a trusted partner who provides an optimal customer experience.